beton-ochoa/beton-ochoa.github.io/index.md

 ### Updates

-** February 7th, 2024**
+**February 7th, 2024**: Very happy!
+I have a new PhDs student, **Pablo Cesar Ruiz**, who will be working on **3D reconstruction of laparoscopic scenes using Gaussian splatting**.
+We will be collaborating with **Dr. Nazim Houachine** of the very prestigious **Harvard Medical School** I met him recently in Vancouver (MICCAI 2024) and since I also spent time at INRIA Lille, the world is small!

 >> ![ ](/New_PhD_Harvard.png)

-** February 1st, 2024**: Today we had the kick-off meeting of the **Google ExploreCSR** funded program **"Latam Undergraduate Research Program in Computer Vision"** in collab with **Latinx in AI (LXAI)**....
+**February 1st, 2024**: Today we had the kick-off meeting of the **Google ExploreCSR** funded program **"Latam Undergraduate Research Program in Computer Vision"** in collab with **Latinx in AI (LXAI)**....
 The effort is led by Estefanía Talavera Martínez, with me and Nils Ever Murrugarra Llerena as co-PIs...
 We have been working for three months already (apprt from the 3 mothns preparing the proposal) and we finally had this interaction meeting with our mentees and mentors from around the world...
 The selection process was really hard: we had **96 applications** and we managed to select **18 talented students** with small stipend for 6 moths...
 They will be working for 6 months with researchers from UK, Mexico, France, Argentina, USA, Netherlands, Brazil and Peru!
 We are quite happy!
 We are bringing some of these students to **CVPR (Seattle, USA)** and **MICCAI (Marrakesh, Morocco)**-.
 Quite happy!

 >> ![ ](/Google1.png)
 >> ![ ](/Google2.png)

-** January 15th, 2024**
+**January 15th, 2024**

 >> ![ ](/Projects_SJD1.png)
 >> ![ ](/Project_SJD2.png)

-** January 2nd, 2024**
+**January 2nd, 2024**: We start the year with a high note!
+We had our first meeting of the year with **Prof. Lucile Rosi** fro **Univesité de Corse**.
+We have been working with her for some time in wildfire spread analysis using computer vision.
+We recently had at paper at **MICAI 2023** that won the **best paper award**!
+This year we have **Eduado Guarduño** using a new and more realistic dataser from Corsica, and we plan to use the method veloped by my former MSC student **Jorge Francisco Ciprian** to carry out some experiments and publish a couple of papers, hooray!

 >> ![ ](/Projects_Corsica.png)